Mission & Values

 Our primary mission is to serve the public by placing the utmost importance on the belief that people can handle and are entitled to accurate information.
 Instead of relying on external fact-checking, we empower the public by enhancing their understanding of media manipulation, tactics, strategies, and common ploys.
 Additionally, we strive to create and promote publicly accessible tools for this purpose.

-We are nonpartisan in that we do not favor political groups, but neither do we attempt to give equal time to arguments of unequal merit—to do so would be misleading.
-Our concern is that our work reflects a comprehensive and contextualized view of the facts, free from media manipulation tactics.
-If the same group engages in deceptive tactics, we do not attempt to find an opposition group to criticize.
-To do so is fundamentally unjust.
+As a nonpartisan organization, we do not favor any political groups.
+However, we also avoid providing equal time to arguments of unequal merit, as doing so would be misleading.
+Our primary focus is to ensure that our work offers a comprehensive and contextualized understanding of the facts, free from media manipulation tactics.
+We do not seek to criticize an opposing group if the same group repeatedly engages in deceptive tactics, as this would be fundamentally unjust.

 In a crisis, we experience predictable mental changes .
 These information-processing changes leave us vulnerable to cognitive distortion and disinformation.
 Our biases and pre-existing beliefs only compound the problem.
 Although we know the most common information processing changes and general narratives remain relatively common across time and space, we have failed to integrate this subject into public health scholarship.

 The threat posed by this oversight is not static.
 Today, a range of threat actors can reach us with a message tailored to our life experiences in a way impossible decades ago [2–5].
 The power to convince the public to reject the precise means by which they could protect themselves or hold powerful interests accountable is within reach for more bad actors than ever before [6–8].
 But, so, too, are the means by which we can face this challenge.